Shipley, West Yorkshire

-Shipley is a historic market town and civil parish in the City of Bradford, West Yorkshire, England, by the River Aire and the Leeds and Liverpool Canal, north of Bradford.
-The population of the Shipley ward on Bradford City Council taken at the 2011 Census was 15,483.
+Shipley is a historic market town and civil parish in the City of Bradford, West Yorkshire, England.

+Located on the River Aire and the Leeds and Liverpool Canal, Shipley is directly north of the city of Bradford.
+The population of Shipley at the 2011 Census was 15,483.

-Before 1974 Shipley was an urban district in the West Riding of Yorkshire.
+Until 1974, Shipley was an urban district in the West Riding of Yorkshire.
 The town forms a continuous urban area with Bradford.
-It has a population of approximately 28,162.

 History

 Toponymy

 The place-name Shipley derives from two words: the Old English scīp ('sheep', a Northumbrian dialect form, contrasting with the Anglian dialect form scēp which underlies modern English sheep) and lēah meaning either 'a forest, wood, glade, clearing' or, later, 'a pasture, meadow'.
 It has therefore been variously defined as 'forest clearing used for sheep' or 'sheep field'.

 Early history

 Shipley appears to have first been settled in the late Bronze Age and is mentioned in the Domesday Book of 1086, in the form Scipelei(a).

 Its early history relies on the records of a succession of Lords of the Manor, not all of whom were in permanent residence.
 The rolls of the manor court have been missing since the 18th century, leaving the records incomplete.
 In the 12th century, 'Adam, son of Peter', an early Lord of the Manor, granted grazing and iron ore mining rights to the monks of Rievaulx Abbey.
 Through the Middle Ages the Lords were the 'Earls of Ormande' (sic), possibly the Irish Earls of Ormond, followed by the Gascoigne family.
 In 1495, Rosamund Gascoigne, a daughter of one of the William Gascoignes who held the title, married Robert Rawson, thought to be related to the Rawson family of Bradford, after whom one of the city's markets is named.
 Their son, William, married a cousin, Agnes Gascoigne, and through the marriage the Rawson family inherited the manor in 1570.

 The Rawsons lived at Over Hall known as the Manor House, on the site of the current town hall.
-The manor estates extended to Northcliff.
+The manor estates extended to Northcliff, to the south of Shipley.
 The family had interests in Halifax and moved there in the early 18th century, retaining their Shipley estates until the last male heir died in 1745.

 By the 19th century the Rawson estates and those of the Fields, another prominent land-owning family, had become the property of the Earl of Rosse who had extensive holdings in Heaton.
 His legacy has endured in the name of a public house on the main Bradford to Keighley road, and Rossefield School in Heaton.
 Of the lower orders at this time not much is known, but there was relief housing offered at the town's expense near Crowghyll.